 - Not all frustration is bad: Many inventions and new processes have been born from frustration.
 Consider channelling your emotions into improving the status quo.
 If you can overcome a pain point that you share with others in your organization you will be a hero!

-I hope this helps and I look forward to sharing my new micro course: Less to do Today with you on September 1st so be on the lookout for it!
+I hope this helps and I look forward to your feedback on my new micro course: Less to do Today!